koka-lang/koka/doc/spec/tour.kk.md

 ```

 Here it as a bit contrived but it can make certain
-programs more concise in their definition.
+programs more concise in their definition, see
+for example [@Lindley:liberate].
 ~

 ### Combining Handlers { #sec-combine; }